 ‘I DON’T LIKE THE SWITCH TO ENGLISH’

-Furthermore I feel like the majority of my art and work is mostly visual.
+Of course it’s a shame if you felt left behind because of my switch to English.
+Then again I really do feel we don’t need to speak the same language for you to enjoy my work.
+The majority of my art and work is mostly visual.
 It is made for you to see, to feel and to experience.
 So it has nothing to do with a particular language.
 My art speaks it’s own language.
 I really believe you can enjoy and appreciate my art even if you don’t understand a word of what I’m saying.
 If I wanted to speak to you through words I’d have become a writer.
 But I became an artist.
 My artworks are my words.

 Love you, talk to you later!
 About why Scotland is my homeland for instance 🙂